 The market analysis will help you explore business opportunities and find ones preferable for you.
 Choosing appropriate strategies for SaaS product development services and understanding how to build a cloud solution is crucial.

-Slack cloud-based company as an example
+Slack as an example of a successful company

 Stewart Butterfield, a founder of Slack, believes that when developing a go-to-market strategy, it is essential to create a cloud product that differs from competitors.
 This product also should play a significant role in your target audience's lives.